Frequently Asked Questions

 The GRE is not required and students who do not submit their GRE score will not be disadvantaged.

-The GRE is not required and students who do not submit their GRE scores will not lose any advantages.
 If you feel that your GRE scores will strengthen your application you can submit them.

 - A minimum of 3.0 GPA